sandstreamdev/std/object/groupBy.md

 # groupBy

-Groups given array of values by the given key selector.
+Groups the given array of values by the given key selector.

 ## Type signature